Jeff-Russ/ror-guides/rails-database.md

 >* Getting back `@instance_variables` from the erb view files and saving them to the db
 >* Implementing error handing around the saving of records, with a course of action if failed

 It's important to realize that __not all actions have views__.
-In other words, not all HTTP interactions are GET requests, some are responses from the client.
+In other words, not all HTTP interactions are `GET` requests, some are responses from the client.
 When a user fills out a form and hits submit, the server is not directly asked to "get" anything.
 It's expected to process the response and THEN possibly provide the user with a fresh view or notice of some sort.
-When Rails get's a response, it still goes to an action sitting in a controller only it's one meant for handling a response.
+When Rails GET's a response, it still goes to an action sitting in a controller only it's one meant for handling a response.
 The difference is that after this action processes the response it might have multiple possible conclusions i.e. a redirect to a "success page" or, in the case of problem, a redirect back to the form, asking the user to fill it out again.

 You can see from our generated controller that there is code outside of any method defintion at the top of our controller class.
 These are called __BEFORE ACTIONS__ and are provide some other important features to the methods.
 They used to be called `before_filter`s, which is perhaps more telling: they are used to filter (limit) the interaction with the database based on some variable such as which user is logged in or some other aspect of their record in the database.
 For example, `before_action` could be used to not include certain elements on the page which are only provided to teachers, such as the ability to edit a biography.